-NCC orders immediate reactivation of lines affected by NIN-SIM verification issues
+NCC orders immediate reactivation of lines affected by NIN-SIM verification Issues

-The Nigerian Communication Commission (NCC) has ordered the reactivation of telephone lines affected by NIN-SIM verification exercise.
-A statement by Director of Public Affairs, Reuben Muoka on Monday said the Commission has directed all operators to reactivate all lines that were disconnected over the weekend in view of the short time available for consumers to undertake the verification of their NINs with their SIMs.
+The Nigerian Communications Commission has directed all mobile operators to reactivate all lines that were disconnected over the weekend in view of the short time available for consumers to undertake the verification of their NINs with their SIMs.

+The NCC, in a statement, said it took the decision because the consumer is its priority.

-Mr Muoka said the reactivated consumers are to note that this is for a limited period to allow them to properly link their NIN to their SIM.
-The statement encouraged members of the public who are yet to verify their SIMs to do so as soon as possible to maintain access to their lines.
-Here is the full text of the statement:
+Reactivated consumers are to note that this is for a limited period to allow them to properly link their NIN to their SIM, it said.

 |